-If the system does not operate as described above, have it checked by your NISSAN dealer.
+If the system does not operate as described above, have it checked by an authorized NISSAN dealer.

 WINDSHIELD WIPER AND WASHER SWITCH

 Push the lever down to operate the windshield wipers.
 Pull the lever toward you to operate the washer.